batocera-linux/batocera.linux/batocera-Changelog.md

 - Duckstation to v0.1-6892
 - Libretro-PPSSPP: to v1.17.1
 - Libretro-81: bump to Nov 1, 2023 build
-- Libretro-fbneo: bump to Feb 23, 2024 build (v1.0.0.03)
+- Libretro-Fbneo: bump to Feb 23, 2024 build (v1.0.0.03)
-- Libretro-genesisplusgx: bump to Feb 23, 2024 build
+- Libretro-Genesisplusgx: bump to Feb 23, 2024 build
-- Libretro-mame: to 0.265
+- Libretro-MAME: to 0.265
-- Libretro-mame2003-plus: bump to Feb 21, 2024 build
+- Libretro-MAME2003-plus: bump to Feb 21, 2024 build
-- Libretro-mupen64plus-next: bump to Feb 6, 2024 build
+- Libretro-Mupen64plus-next: bump to Feb 6, 2024 build
-- Libretro-neocd: bump to Feb 1, 2024 build
+- Libretro-Neocd: bump to Feb 1, 2024 build
-- Libretro-opera: bump to Jan 13, 2024 build
+- Libretro-Opera: bump to Jan 13, 2024 build
-- Libretro-stella: bump to Jan 2, 2024 build
+- Libretro-Stella: bump to Jan 2, 2024 build
-- Libretro-swanstation: bump to Jan 25, 2024 build
+- Libretro-Swanstation: bump to Jan 25, 2024 build
-- Libretro-pcsx: bump to Feb 14, 2024 build
+- Libretro-PCSX: bump to Feb 14, 2024 build
 - Libretro-Flycast: bump to v2.3.2
 - Flycast: bump to v2.3.2
 - Redream to 1.5.0-1127-g6b62eff